 One skill to rule them all

-I like to view meditation as a cultivation of “meta skills”.
-In other words, meditation helps us cultivate innate capacities that are crucial regardless of the specific skill that we want to learn or excel at.
-By learning to meditate, we are:
+I like to view meditation as the cultivation of “meta skills”.
+In other words, meditation helps us develop innate capacities that are crucial regardless of the specific skill that we want to learn or excel at.

 As an example, having control over our attention is of central importance whether we are doing martial arts, writing, programming, gardening, or engaging in a conversation with a friend.
 And I would argue that these type of meta skills are becoming increasingly important in our fast moving world.
 More than ever, we need to develop agency and resilience to be able to respond to the ever-changing demands.